ovhemert/pino-stackdriver/docs/API.md

 Type: `String` or `{ client_email: String, private_key: String }` *(optional)*

-Full path to the JSON file containing the Google Service Credentials, you can also use an object parameter with the client_id and the private_key instead of the path.
+Full path to the JSON file containing the Google Service Credentials, you can also use an object parameter with the client_email and the private_key instead of the path.
 Defaults to the GOOGLE_APPLICATION_CREDENTIALS environment variable.
 At least one has to be available.

 #### projectId